MP lands up in hospital after dropping toilet on his foot

 Archant

-One Essex MP may have to endure a few toilet jokes after he was left with a painful cut on his ankle after dropping a tollet on his fott at the tip.
+One Essex MP may have to endure a few toilet jokes after he was left with a painful cut on his ankle after dropping a toilet on his foot at the tip.

 "Huge thank you to the team at the Colchester Walk-in Centre and Colchester Hospital for kindly looking after me today after I stupidly dropped a toilet on my foot resulting in a deep cut," he tweeted, tagging the East Suffolk and North Essex Foundation Trust.